 Making your own silicone molds, especially for the first time, can seem a bit overwhelming.
 But it’s really quite simple.
 With the right materials and a little bit of effort and time, you can create your very own molds for baking.

 You will also need a frame or container to hold your mold and silicone solution.
-You can purchase disposable containers, such as these, or use containers you already have at home.
+You can purchase disposable containers, or use containers you already have at home.
 You can also create your own mold container using cardboard or wood and a hot glue gun.

 The goal is to have a sealed container that won’t allow spills.
 Even the smallest cracks can lead to the silicone solution seeping out, ruining your mold.

-Last but not least, gather your model that you’re planning to mold.
+Last but not least, gather the model that you’re planning to mold.
 This could be pretty much anything as long as it’s solid.

 How to Make Your Own Models